We’ve known for years that exercise is good for our bodies. But more and more, experts are learning that exercise is good for our brains too.

 How the study was conducted — and what the findings mean

 Participants were divided into groups based on their level of exercise.
-One group performed less than the 150 minutes of physical activity per week recommended by the World Health Organization and the American College of Sports Medicine.
+One group performed less than 150 minutes of physical activity per week recommended by the World Health Organization and the American College of Sports Medicine.
 Another group performed 150 minutes or more of physical activity per week.

 “Ultimately what they found was that there seemed to be an association between higher physical activity and a delayed onset of the symptoms of Alzheimer’s disease,” says neurologist James Leverenz, MD, who did not take part in the study.